Parsley

 Here in Florida, the time to plant parsley is during the cooler months of fall and winter.
 Parsley does best with a little afternoon shade to protect it from the intense sunlight.
 Potted plants are readily available or you can choose to grow it from seed.
 The seeds can be tricky, taking 7 to 12 days to germinate.
 Soaking them in water overnight before planting can improve your success.
 Sow the seeds shallowly and thin seedlings to 6 inches apart.
 Keep the soil moist for best results and be sure to carefully weed.

-Most gardeners will find that only a few parsley plants are needed to fulfil their culinary wants.
+Most gardeners will find that only a few parsley plants are needed to fulfill their culinary wants.
 You can remove a few leaves at a time for continuous harvesting or harvest a whole bunch at once.
 Parsley leaves are most commonly used fresh, but if dried rapidly, their flavor and color can be preserved.

 Also on Gardening Solutions